Order of Addition in Mixture-Amount Experiments: Formulation of new designs

 \subsection{Construction of OofA component-amount design}

-A three ingredients component-amount design with five levels of the total amount $(A = 0, 1/2, 2/3,\\ 3/4, 1)$ is developed by projecting a four-component simplex centroid design.
-This is done by following the footstep of \citet{prescott2004mixture}.
-Using this as the base design, we derived a three-components OofA component-amount design with 31 design points and included three PWO variables $z_{12}$, $z_{13}$, and $z_{23}$.
-By way forward, we can fit the models \eqref{comp_lin} and \eqref{com_quad}, and can analyze the design.
-The constructed design is given in Table~\ref{Tab:2}.
+A three-instrument component-amount design with five levels of the total amount $(A = 0, 1/2, 2/3, 3/4, 1)$ is developed by projecting a simplex centroid design with four ingredients.
+This is done \answerR{by following the methods used in \cite{prescott2004mixture}.} Using this as the base design, we derived a three-component OofA component-amount design with 31 design points and included three PWO variables $z_{12}$, $z_{13}$, and $z_{23}$.The constructed design is given in Table~\ref{tab:Table 3}.
+In addition, we can fit the models \eqref{comp_lin} and \eqref{com_quad}, and we can analyze the design.

+\answerR{A general construction of OofA mixture-amount and component amount design is given in the Algorithm~\ref{alg:oofa_design}.}